-- Post/Check Facebook – DogCruces and Lost and Found Pets Las Cruces have a great network for sharing missing or found pets.
+- Post/Check Facebook – DogCruces and Lost, Found, and Impounded Pets of Las Cruces have a great network for sharing missing or found pets.

 - Place an ad in the local newspapers and check found ads to see if someone has found your pet.
 (Please use caution if advertising with Craigslist)